RedHatWorkshops/fusev7-workshop/labs/30-karaf-standalone.md

 1. Ensure you have JBoss Developers Studio version 11.3 + with the latest Fuse Tooling
 2. Ensure [Fuse 7.x](https://drive.google.com/open?id=1oQJm9gAfEVvOheppanGadoji0J7aK3dj) is unzipped to a local directory
+ - To add a user:

+ - Open InstallDir/etc/users.properties in your favorite text editor.
+ - Locate the following lines:

+   #admin = admin,_g_:admingroup
+   #_g_\:admingroup = group,admin,manager,viewer,systembundles,ssh
+   Note that the first line has the syntax USER=PASSWORD,_g_:GROUP,…​.
+In this example, the first line specifies a user, admin, with the password, admin, and the role group, admingroup.

+- Uncomment both lines by removing the leading # character.
+- Change the first admin to the desired user name.
+- Change the second admin to the desired password.
+- Save the changes.

 ### Procedure